 12.9 If a game results display is provided at the table, the Casino Operator shall not be responsible for the display of any incorrect results or other information or for consequences of any other malfunction of the display.

+12.10 Where, during a round of play and before the Dealer has called “No more bets”:

+any card is inadvertently disclosed (not being a boxed card as contemplated in rule 15.10); or

+any card is handled by a Player or any other person excluding the Dealer,

+in each case as determined by the Casino Operator, then the Dealer shall be deemed to have called “No more bets” and no Player shall then be entitled to make, handle, alter or withdraw any wager.

 13.0 2 to 1 Baccarat

 13.1 Where 2 to 1 Baccarat is adopted the approved rules of Baccarat will apply except where those rules are inconsistent with the rules of 2 to 1 Baccarat as set out in this section in which case the rules of 2 to 1 Baccarat will prevail.